Twentysix26/Red-Docs/red/red_install_raspbian.md

 permalink: /red_install_raspbian/
 last_updated: June 13, 2016
 toc: true
+description: A guide for installing Red on Raspbian.
 ---

 The installation on Raspbian differs quite a bit from the a traditional Linux installation.